gpt-engineer-org/gptengineer.app/README.md

 ## Why
 Our mission is to unlock human creativity by reducing the barriers to build.

-We want to enable anyone to build software products using natural language.

 ## How do [gpt-engineer](https://github.com/AntonOsika/gpt-engineer) and [gptengineer.app](https://gptengineer.app) relate?